aidanastridge/wideloop/README.md

 ### Why?

 In **R**, you get ts, tsibble, xts, and POSIX.ct objects; In **Python**, you have multiple packages; Modelling in itself is complicated.
 I created this repository so I would always have handy resources that would make sense of it all and make me better.
-While I did start this repository because it was hard to find **Python** methods, I have also added resources using **R** and **SAS** as they are all useful as guides.
+While I did start this repository because it was hard to find **Python** methods, I have also added resources using **R** and **SAS** as they are useful as guides.

 ### What is a "wideloop"?